Table of Contents

 Several diseases might be complicated by hemorrhagic stroke.
 The most common etiology of primary intracerebral hemorrhage is hypertension.
-Prolonged hypertension increases the pressure on the small arteries arising from the middle cerebral, thalamic and pontine arteries.
-This increased pressure leads to intimal hyperplasia, degeneration and eventually necrosis of the small arteries.
-At some point, the small arteries can rupture and intracerebral bleeding happens.
+Prolonged hypertension increases the pressure on the small arteries arising from the middle cerebral, thalamic, and pontine arteries.
+This increased pressure leads to intimal hyperplasia, degeneration, and eventually necrosis of the small arteries.
+At some point, the small arteries can rupture, and intracerebral bleeding occurs.

-Developmental venous anomalies, arteriovenous malformations, capillary telangiectasias, and cavernous malformations all share the one common pathological feature, i.e. abnormal fragile blood vessels.
+Developmental venous anomalies, arteriovenous malformations, capillary telangiectasias, and cavernous malformations result from abnormal fragile blood vessels.
 These blood vessels can bleed and cause an intracerebral hemorrhage.
-Larger arteriovenous malformations that have deep venous drainage, and are in the eloquent cortex, are very likely to bleed.
+Larger arteriovenous malformations have deep venous drainage, are in the eloquent cortex, and are very likely to bleed.

-Neoplastic tissue is known to be hypervascular and these blood vessels are usually pathological.
+Neoplastic tissue is hypervascular, and these blood vessels are usually pathological.
 They are fragile, can undergo necrosis, and put the patient at risk of intracerebral bleeding.
-The most common cause of neoplastic related intracerebral hemorrhage is metastatic brain disease from melanomas, lungs, kidneys and thyroid gland.
+The most common cause of neoplastic related intracerebral hemorrhage is metastatic brain disease from melanomas, lungs, kidneys, and thyroid gland.

-Pituitary adenoma, glioblastoma, and ependymoma are the most common primary brain tumors to be associated with intracerebral hemorrhage.
+Pituitary adenoma, glioblastoma, and ependymoma are the most common primary brain tumors associated with intracerebral hemorrhage.

 Hemorrhagic infarction is defined as the transformation of an ischemic infarct into a hemorrhagic infarct.
-The blood vessels are within the ischemic brain tissue, are fragile, and can rupture.
+The blood vessels within the ischemic brain tissue are fragile and can rupture.
 If this happens, the patient might develop a hemorrhagic infarction.
-A parenchymal hematoma might form which can have drastic consequences on the clinical outcome of the patient.
+A parenchymal hematoma might form, which can have drastic consequences on the patient’s clinical outcome.